-The Olympics Dodecahedron
+The Winter Olympics Dodecahedron

 Not only a fun activity, it also makes a gorgeous display for your classroom!

-Why Choose The The Olympics Dodecahedron?
+Why Choose The The Winter Olympics Dodecahedron?

-- Study both the geography of the host country and the history of the olympics
+- Study both the geography of the host country and the history of the Olympics.

-- 22 templates to choose from
+- There are 22 templates to choose from.

 What's Included?